Farm Mechanisation Management

 - Semester 2

-World mechanisation issues; Farm mechanisation development; Developments in farm machinery design and operation; Introduction to farm machinery management; Introduction to Health and Safety management, including an introduction to management responsibilities and risk assessments.
+World mechanisation issues; Farm mechanisation development; Developments in farm machinery design and operation; Introduction to farm machinery management, including effective machinery selection and replacement, maximising field performance and managing machinery costs; Introduction to Health and Safety management, including an introduction to management responsibilities and risk assessments.

 To achieve credit for this module, students must be able to:

 - Discuss the role and importance of machinery and mechanisation development for world agricultural systems.

 - Research and present a review of machinery developments in a specific agricultural sector.

 - Discuss the approaches to effective machinery planning, selection and management.

 |Coursework||Peer Assessed 20-minute Group presentation||30%|

 Students should be familiar with the content of at least one of the following:

 - Hunt, D. (2008).
 Farm Power and Machinery Management.
 (10th edition).
 Waveland Press Inc.